Detroit Hard Money Lenders: Speedy Real Estate Loans

 What is a hard money lender?

 A hard money lender is a private individual or company that provides short-term loans secured by real estate.
 Unlike traditional banks, these lenders emphasize the property’s value rather than the borrower’s credit score.
-Their clients are often house flippers and investors buying rental properties who need quick, flexible financing.
+Most people who turn to this type of financing are house flippers and rental property buyers who need quick, flexible financing.

 Loan amounts are based on the after-repair value (ARV) of the property, which is its estimated value post-renovation.
 Typically, lenders provide a percentage of the ARV to ensure profitability and security.

-Interest rates for hard money loans range from 8% to 15%, with terms usually between 6 to 24 months.
-Additional costs may include origination fees, closing costs, and points.
-Failure to repay can result in the lender taking possession of the property to recoup their investment.
+Interest rates for hard money loans range from 8% to 15%, with terms usually between six to 24 months.
+Additional costs may include origination fees, closing costs, and points (a percentage of the loan amount borrowers pay at closing).
+If you fail to repay the loan, the lender will take possession of the property to recoup their investment.

 How does a hard money loan work?

-For those in Detroit seeking flexible and fast financing for real estate projects, hard money loans can be a viable solution.
+If you’re in Detroit and need quick, flexible financing for a real estate project, hard money loans can be a solid option.
 Here’s how these loans typically work:

-• Short-term loan: Hard money loans usually have repayment terms of 6 to 24 months, much shorter than the standard 30-year mortgage.
+• Short-term loan: Hard money loans usually have repayment terms of six to 24 months, much shorter than the standard 30-year mortgage.

-• Faster funding option: These loans can be processed and funded in a few days, whereas traditional mortgages can take 30 to 50 days to complete.
+• Faster funding option: They can be processed and funded in a few days, whereas traditional mortgages can take 30 to 50 days to complete.

 • Less focus on creditworthiness: Lenders prioritize the property’s value over the borrower’s credit score, making these loans accessible to more people.